Reel ’em In: 8 Cheap Fishing Kayaks to Get You on the Water

 Getting afloat in pursuit of your favorite hobby can be expensive.
-Fishing kayaks can run into thousands of dollars, and for some people, that is a stretch too far.
+Fishing kayaks can run into thousands of dollars.
+For some people, that's a stretch too far.

 The Advantages of a Cheap Fishing Kayak

-- Affordability — Once you’ve made your purchase, there are no real ongoing costs to think about.
-Cheap fishing kayaks are robust, so need very little attention when they’re out of the water.
-When you compare this to owning a fishing boat, other costs have to be considered; fuel for the motor, possible marine storage and varnishes and covers to protect it from the elements.
+- Affordability: Once you've made your purchase, there are no real ongoing costs to think about.
+Cheap fishing kayaks are robust, so they need very little attention when they're out of the water.
+When you compare this to owning a fishing boat, other costs have to be considered such as fuel for the motor, possible marine storage and varnishes, sealants and covers to protect it from the elements.

-- Portability — Cheap fishing kayaks are easy to transport.
-Simply strap it to your roof and away you go.
+- Portability: Cheap fishing kayaks are easy to transport.
+Simply strap it to your roof with straps and away you go.
 No need to invest in a trailer specially designed for the job.
 And unlike a fishing boat, when you arrive at your chosen spot, a kayak is a breeze to launch.

 Best Features of a Cheap Fishing Kayak

-- Comfortable Seat — If you’re sitting in your kayak all day, it has to be comfortable.
+- Comfortable Seat: If you're going to be sitting in your kayak all day, it has to be comfortable.
 Nothing kills your fishing experience like a numb rear end!
 Look for a seat with back supports and decent foam padding.
-Some seats are adjustable, and that’s great if you prefer a particular seating position or have longer or shorter legs and need to reach the footrests.
+Some seats are adjustable, and that's great if you prefer a particular seating position or have longer or shorter legs and need to reach the footrests.

-- Storage Compartments — If, like me, you fish with everything but the kitchen sink, having storage is crucial.
-Look for stow away compartments under seats, in the front and rear, or even elasticate nets specifically for storing smaller items.
+- Storage Compartments: If, like me, you fish with everything but the kitchen sink, having storage is crucial.
+Look for stow away compartments under seats, in the front and rear, or even elastic nets specifically for storing smaller items like an anchor or dock lines.
 Also, if you can find a fishing kayak with watertight hatches, even better!

 With so many models available, what I've decided to do is to break the eight chosen kayaks into two categories based on price.
 That way, depending on your budget, you can target your search accordingly.